Co–Creating

 Through this project, I am making a comment on Imperialist visions of the ‘exotic’ Chinese.
 I want participants to think about how different people have been represented in portraits over time, and today – placing people in this constructed historic setting and taking their portrait is a great way to start that conversation.

-Portraits In a Chinese Studio is presented in association with Chinese Arts Southampton, Chinese Association of Southampton, UK Shaolin Centre, and the Confucius Institute.
+Portraits In a Chinese Studio in Southampton was presented in association with Chinese Arts Southampton, Chinese Association of Southampton, UK Shaolin Centre, and the Confucius Institute.
+Digital copies of all the photographs were donated to Southampton City Archives, with the aspiration of creating a social record of communities in 2023.

 Windrush Portraits